Sethona: Act 1

 In the temple of Osiris, Sethona, former fiancée of Menes, is distraught by Amasis usurping the Egyptian throne and potentially having killed Menes and Seraphis and trying to forcefully marry her.
-Orus, high priest of Osiris comforts her in that a vision tells him that Egypt would rightfully restored by Menes and his followers.
+Orus, high priest of Osiris comforts her by telling her that a vision tells him that Egypt would be rightfully restored by Menes and his followers.
+Myrtaeus tries to comfort Sethona, but she persists.
+Orus warns Amasis for trying to make the nuptial happen when invasion from Ethiopia might be near, yet Amasis dismisses his supposed divine oracles.
 Amasis tries to woo Sethona, making many promises, but Sethona rejects his advances.
 Meanwhile, Menes is revealed to be alive and well in the temple, and he plans a scheme to take back Egypt from Amasis.

 Act 2

 At Sethona's apartment, Sethona meets Menes.
 Menes tells Sethona what happened, that when he was arrested during their wedding ceremony, he was against his will locked in a cell, but was rescued by Orus.
 Knowing it was an escape unknown to Amasis, Sethona tries to hide Menes, but he is almost caught by an officer.
-Otanes, having seen this, suggests to Menes to abandon Sethona for a greater cause, the abolition of tyranny.
-Otanes also reveals that Seraphis is alive in Ethiopia.
+Otanes, having seen this, suggests to Menes to abandon Sethona to the king for a greater cause, the abolition of tyranny of Amasis and restoring Seraphis to the throne.
+Otanes also reveals that Seraphis, contrary to the rumours, is alive and well in Ethiopia.
 But Menes vehemently refuses the offer, and he is at risk of being executed.
 Otanes also suggests that Sethona marry Amasis, but she again refuses.
 She pledges to get Amasis to retract his execution order, but Amasis refuses.
 Soon, Amasis chooses to instead banish Menes from the palace.

 Act 3

 Back in Sethona's apartment, Menes is joined by Orus, who tries to proceed on his plan against Amasis during Amasis's nuptial ceremony.
 He is then joined by Seraphis.
-Seraphis soon meets Sethona.
+Seraphis soon meets Sethona and the two comforts each other and Seraphis tries to reveal his secrets to her.
 However, a sudden interruption by Amasis and Otanes breaks off the conversation.
-Amasis is soon informed by Myrtaeus of a revolt against him led by Menes.
+Amasis is soon informed by Myrtaeus of a revolt against him led by Menes and Amasis suspects the father of sethona was actually seraphis and is actually alive.
 Meanwhile, Sethona hears that Seraphis is slain during the conflict, which makes her worry that Menes is also slain, leading to her distress.
 Menes is rejoined with Sethona.